wp-evolved/generator-evolved/README.md

 ### Get started with Grunt

 Grunt isn't any more difficult to set up and use than Genesis.
-If you're comfortable with Genesis, you should be able to manage working with Grunt.
+If you're comfortable with Genesis Skeleton, you should be able to manage working with Grunt.

 #### Main Tasks